-My broad research interests are in computational and discrete geometry.
-I enjoy thinking about geometrical puzzles, tilings and reconfiguration problems.
+My broad research interests are at the intersection of geometry, topology and learning theory.
 Generally, I thrive on intuitive and motivated problems that are easily communicated but hard to solve.
+I feel happiest when working on abstract mathematics that naturally arise from concrete problems - or when beautiful mathematics find natural applications.

-In my free time, I enjoy connecting ideas from my own research to tangible applications and objects, mainly by designing and making wooden and metal puzzles.
-I am also currently working on a board game based on aperiodic tilings and results from combinatorial design theory.
+In my free time, I enjoy connecting ideas from my own research to tangible applications and objects.
+I design and build wooden and metal puzzles that aim to bring interesting mathematics to a wider audience and am currently working on a board game based on my own aperiodic tilings and combinatorial design theory.

 Email: florestan (dot) brunck (at) mail (dot) mcgill (dot) ca